kstenerud/concise-encoding/ce-structure.md

 #### Media

-The media object encapsulates a foreign media object/file, along with its [media type](http://www.iana.org/assignments/media-types/media-types.xhtml).
+The media object encapsulates a foreign media object/file, along with its string [media type](http://www.iana.org/assignments/media-types/media-types.xhtml).

+    [media type] [data]

 The media object's internal encoding is not the concern of a Concise Encoding codec; CE merely sees its data as a sequence of bytes, and passes it along as such.

 A decoder must not attempt to validate the media type beyond checking the allowed character range per [rfc2045](https://tools.ietf.org/html/rfc2045).
 An unrecognized media type is not a decoding error.